Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9.

 You can keep your enemies at bay with reach weapons.
-You gain the following benefits:

 * When you take the Attack action and attack with only a glaive, halberd, quarterstaff, or spear, you can use a bonus action to make a melee attack with the opposite end of the weapon.
 This attack uses the same ability modifier as the primary attack.
 The weapon’s damage die for this attack is a d4, and it deals bludgeoning damage.
 * While you are wielding a glaive, halberd, pike, quarterstaff, or spear, other creatures provoke an opportunity attack from you when they enter your reach.